example42/example42_old.github.io/_posts/2014-05-31-rethinking-modules-part-1.md

 I hope to see sooner or later some examples of reusable profiles.
 To test and validate the idea (reusability, composition on multiple servers) I've make this, essential, [logstash stack](https://github.com/example42/puppet-stack/blob/master/manifests/logstash.pp) which is actually in production on at least a site.

-Besides the specific implementation, I think that a reusable Higher Abstraction module should provide:
+Besides the specific implementation, I think that a reusable higher abstraction module should provide:

 - Support for different Operating Systems, where possible
 - By default a working setup, based on opinionated choices about what components to use and how to configure them
 - Support for alternate templates.
-For each application for which a template is provided, user should b able to provie their own alternative one
+For each application for which a configuration file is managed via a template, users should be able to provide their own alternative one
 - Parameters that allow configuration of high level settings
 - Optional support for monitoring and firewalling classes, with the possibility for users to override the default classes for these tasks, if present
 - Optional support for different components (for example: different web servers, database backends and so on)